The definitive guide to MS teams tutorial to help you to get the most out of Microsoft Teams.

 How to use Breakout rooms in Teams

-This probably sounds more complicated than it is, so we have put together a full blog post explaining how to do this here. – How to Create Breakout Rooms in Microsoft Teams.
+We have put together a full blog post explaining on how to do this here – How to Create Breakout Rooms in Microsoft Teams?

 This is a fantastic way of grouping your team members so that you can send messages in the Team with @mentions that only alert a subset of people in the team.
 It can be particularly useful for larger Teams.

 There are a couple of ways to allocate the tags, you can do it on a user by user basis, or you can bulk add users to tags using the Manage tags option.

 To do this, navigate to your Team, click the ‘…’ menu and select ‘Manage Tags’.

 From here, you can see all your Tags and which team members have them as well as Create new tags and allocate to Teams members, as shown below:

 The second way to do this is by choosing the ‘Manage Team’ option from the same ‘…’ menu.
 Here, against each member of your team, you can choose the tag option to be able to allocate and unallocated tags for that user, you can also create new tags here if needed:

 Once you have your tags set up, this allows you to use each tag in an @mention format in a conversation.
 E.g In the example below, this message will appear as an alert in the activity feed for all the people with the tag ‘Challenger’.

 This gives some nice flexibility for applying some grouping to your Team members so you can target different messages to them, without having to have each group of members in a different team.